ericwa/ericw-tools/README.md

 ## Compiling

-Requires CMake 3.1 and a compiler with C99 and C++11 support.
+Requires CMake 2.8, groff, and a compiler with C99 and C++11 support.
 [Embree v2.10.0+](http://embree.github.io/) is optional but recommended.

 Tested on: